Your cart is empty.

 How long is each day?

-Most, but not all, of our full-day camps begin at 8:30am and end at 4:30pm.
-We offer a supervised lunch hour from noon to 1pm where kids can enjoy lunch brought from home and then participate in outdoor activities and games.
+Most full–day camps begin at 8:30am and end at 4:30pm.
+We offer a supervised lunch hour from Noon to 1:00pm where kids can enjoy lunch brought from home and then participate in outdoor activities and games.
 Our half-day camps begin and end at varying times, check individual listings.
 If enrolling in two half-day camps, children will stay at the Museum and eat a lunch brought from home.

 May I enroll my gifted child for an older age group?